GeorgeSiougles/AIProjectAssignment/README.md

 ### Running the Application

-In order to run this locally you need to have `python 3.12` installed on your machine.
+- In order to run this locally you need to have `python 3.12` installed on your machine.

+- Ensure the database is properly configured and accessible (`DATABASE_URL` in `.env.local`).
+- Modify tax rates and any other configurations as per application requirements.

 Additionaly you need to install the libraries described in the requirements.txt using
 ```